adaptdk/usa-documentation/code-reviews/README.md

   someone more experienced with that tool to approve the work.
 * The change is large and touches many parts of the system.
 * You want feedback on if the code is clear for future developers.
-* The change is an **important** request and needs a second set of eyes to ensure correctness.
+* The change is an important request and needs a second set of eyes to ensure correctness.

-### Footnotes
-  1. A low risk factor could mean many things, for example, maybe the PR is a copy change or the project isn't live yet.
-This does require some judgement on the part of the person merging the PR to understand the project, client, and change being made.